 In the grand scheme of things, you're in a world where any business can be seen if they try hard enough, and they most certainly do.
 It's easier than ever to touch base with what your audience wants, but it's far more challenging to stand out from the neverending competition.

-That’s why strategic marketing positioning is so worthwhile.
+That's why knowing how to develop stronger market positioning with copywriting is so worthwhile.
 It allows you to think outside of the box, find the right messaging, and really put it to the test before you even put it into action.

 Let's dive in.

 You might have heard of strategic marketing positioning already; it's also known as strategic communication or messaging, so we'll be alternating between these throughout the guide.
 It's the act of positioning your brand and message in your customers' minds.